Tumba Madžari

 Tumba (Тумба Маџари) is a Neolithic settlement located in the north-eastern part of Skopje, North Macedonia and it is the most significant Neolithic settlement in Skopje valley.
 It was discovered in 1961/2 in the course of the archaeological trial excavations related to the construction of the motorway.

+Excavation

 The first archaeological excavations were conducted in 1978 by the Museum of Macedonia, under the leadership of Voislav Sanev.
 The stratigraphy of the settlement has a cultural layer that indicates life was continuously taking place in the period between year 6000 and 4300 BC.

+Discoveries

 The land was used mostly for agriculture, conserving the remains of a multifaceted settlement.
 The evidence of the multiple stages of the settlement is found within a three-foot layer which shows the three stages of life within the community and that the settlement was part of the Anzabegovo-Vršnik cultural group.
 One of the first structures found was a house, believed to be a sanctuary, demonstrating evidence for religion.